bolducke/bolducke.github.io/_projects/wasm_splatrenderer.md

 The recent publication of '3D Gaussian Splatting for Real-Time Radiated Field Rendering' has led to the introduction of Gaussian splatting as an intriguing alternative to neural field due to its practicality to reconstruct 3D scene.

-Based on recent interest in the method, I was curious to learn more about how they can render scene effectively.
+Based on recent development, I wanted to learn more on how to render them into a screen.
 In the end, I came up with a simple OpenGL program to visualize 3D Gaussian.

 ## Description

 This project is based on articles available onlines and papers mentioned in the resource section.
 The renderer is implemented using a splatting technique inspired from "EWA Splatting".

 A 3D scene is given to the program as a set of Gaussian that are encoded similarly to the original paper.
 Then, an image is produced by accumulating them onto a screen using alpha blending.
-To produce a realistic image, gaussian are, then, sorted relative to the "z" axis of the camera.
-Each gaussian position and covariance are transformed in the NDC space.
+To produce a realistic image, gaussian are, then, sorted relative to the _z_ axis of the camera.
+Each gaussian position and covariance are transformed into the NDC space to be rasterize.

-To make it run faster, a small bounding-box is render around the gaussian splat to reduce the number of call in the fragment shader.
+To make it run faster, a small bounding-box is computed for each gaussian represented the effective area used in the rendering process.
+Then, the fragment shader is called only in that region.
+This small optimization improve drastically performances.

 * Support original `.ply` format to load a scene.
 * Extend "EWA Splatting" for any projective transformation.